So you need a home loan or want to refinance and decided to use an online mortgage company.

-They typically have the lowest rates and have a wider variety of loan programs.
+Great!
+They usually have the lowest mortgage rates and have a wider variety of loan programs.

 But with so many, how do you go about finding the best lenders to work with?